-The club was established in August 2014 and is located in a tailor loft apartment, and the address is 313 S Peoria St, Chicago, 1L 60607.
+The club was established in August 2014 and is located in a tailor loft apartment, and the address is 313 S Peoria St., Chicago, 1L 60607.

-Title Boxing Gym Chicago is very renowned and believed to be a sports brand on its own with altogether 165 branches across the country.
+Title Boxing Gym Chicago is renowned and believed to be a sports brand on its own with 165 branches across the country.
 The boxing club is specialized in total body boxing, kickboxing workouts, and MMA.
 The gym provides boxing classes, including proper heavy bag training to strengthen and tone the client’s arms, legs, back, core, stamina, and confidence.

 6. Hammer Fitness and Boxing Gym Chicago

-Hammer Fitness and Boxing Gym focus on the overall development of its clients.
+Hammer Fitness and Boxing Gym focuses on the overall development of its clients.
 They make their clients stronger – both mentally and physically.
 They have a good record and have trained many pro fighters with 100% successful results.

 The gym specializes in boxing, Muay Thai, kickboxing, and Brazilian Jiu-Jitsu.
 The boxing gym provides boxing classes to all men, women, and children with the role of inspiring and empowering them while learning practical self-defense skills and pushing their limits.